foreverphoenix/the-phoenix-flavour/content/embers/module-1-old/lesson-3.md

 **Plugins** are files with an `.ESP`, `.ESM`, or `.ESL` file extension.
 They appear in the load order (you can see some of them right now).
 Plugins, their interactions, and the order they are loaded in are going to be extremely relevant.
 As file types they are also unique to Creation Engine games like Skyrim.

 **SKSE Plugins** with the `.DLL` extension on the other hand use SKSE functions to make Engine-level edits to the game.
-They appear in the mod order.
 They are far more rare and cannot easily be viewed or edited.
 [DLL plugins](https://en.wikipedia.org/wiki/Dynamic-link_library) are a common file type and not specific to Skyrim.

 **Always assume I'm talking about ESP/ESM/ESL files when I mention "plugins".** Otherwise, I will specify the files in question as "SKSE Plugins".
 These two types of files are wildly different in what they do and how they function, so the distinction is very important.